 Mount Rushmore is very popular, with peak visitation during June, July, and August.
 The best time to visit, though, is September and October, with April and May as alternatives.
-Although spring months can be wet and cold, the Hills' dry weather patterns make fall visits ideal.
-The varied mix of trees and plant life found in the high meadows and creek-carved canyons also makes the Black Hills a popular destination for avid "leaf-peepers."
+Although spring months can be wet and cold, the Black Hills' dry weather patterns make fall visits ideal.
+The varied mix of trees and plant life found in the high meadows and creek-carved canyons also makes the area a popular destination for fall foliage tours.

-If possible, view the sculpture at daybreak, when the golden orb of the sun crawls out of the morning mist of the badlands.
-Few vacationers are stirring at sunrise, making it among the best times to enjoy a more contemplative and less crowded experience.
-And there may be no finer setting for breakfast than the park's Carvers Cafe, which affords a commanding view of the presidents.
+If possible, view the sculpture at daybreak, when the sun emerges from the morning mist of the Badlands.
+Few vacationers are stirring at sunrise, making it one of the best times to enjoy a contemplative and less crowded experience.
+There may be no finer setting for breakfast than the park's Carvers' Cafe, which affords a commanding view of the presidents.

 Special Regulations & Warnings

 Visitor access is prohibited within a restricted area around the Mount Rushmore sculpture.
 In other areas of the park, rock climbing and hiking are permitted.

 The National Park Service has a number of informational pamphlets and other materials at the Information Center as you enter the memorial grounds.
 A variety of books, maps, and videos are sold in the bookstore inside the Lincoln Borglum Museum.